troiladavid/challenge_uala/README.md

 ##  Notes

-It's one of my first experiences with jetpack compose besides online courses.
+It's one of my first experiences with jetpack compose besides online courses and documentation.
 The UI's are not the best and I kept to the minimum consulting to tools such as IAs.
 I preferred to deliver a not so good jetpack compose code so you can se where are my flaws in this technology and check where i need to improve.

 If possible, I would appreciate a feedback on the jetpack compose side.
 I will help me a lot to improve my skills in this area.